Rosemary is a member of the mint or Lamiaceae family. It is a type of perennial herb hailing originally from the Mediterranean.

 It may also be included in sachets and the manufacture of personal care items.

-Creeping Rosemary’s tiny, two-lipped flowers are a pale, bluish shade of lavender.
+Creeping Rosemary’s tiny, two-lipped, pale, blue flowers or a shade of lavender.
 Some plants even produce white flowers.

 The flowers grow in clusters along the plants’ newer, woody stems.